 We participate in "multiemployer" pension plans administered by labor unions on behalf of their employees.
 We pay union dues monthly, a portion of which is used to fund pension benefit obligations to plan participants.
 The contribution amount may change depending upon the ability of participating companies to fund these pension liabilities as well as the actual and expected returns on pension plan assets.
 Should we withdraw from the union and cease participation in a union plan, federal law could impose a penalty for additional contributions to the plan.
 The penalty would be recorded as an expense in the consolidated statement of operations.
 The ultimate amount of the withdrawal liability is dependent upon several factors including the funded status of the plan and contributions made by other participating companies.
-During fiscal 2014, we withdrew from the Western Conference of Teamsters Pension Plan and recorded an estimated pension expense and a corresponding non-current liability of \$798 related to this plan.
-The ultimate amount paid may differ from this estimate due to the factors stated above.
+During fiscal 2014, we withdrew from the Western Conference of Teamsters Pension Plan and recorded an estimated pension expense and a corresponding non-current liability of \$798,000 related to this plan.
+The amount recorded was paid in October 2015.
 We continue to participate in other multiemployer union plans.
 In the event of a full or partial withdrawal from these plans, the impact to our financial statements could be material.